makrai/notes/warner-2412-modern-bert.md

   * FlexBERT1 , our modular architecture framework allowing easy experiments,
   * all intermediate training checkpoints (further detailed in Section 2.2.2).
     * inspired by Pythia (Biderman+, 2023),

+## 3.1 Evaluation Setting

+### 3.1.1 Natural Language Understanding

+* General Language Understanding Evaluation (GLUE) benchmark (Wang+ 2018) is the
+  * sentence or sentence-pair understanding tasks, such as
+  * eg sentiment detection (Liu+ 2019b) or language entailment, through tasks such as MNLI (Williams et al., 2018).
+  * saturated by the best-performing models, such as LLMs (Zhao+ 2023), it
+  * remains one of the most commonly used evaluation suites for smaller encoder-based models, and provides a good impression of a model’s performance on classification (Portes+ 2023; Zhang+ 2024; He+ 2023)